 Case Studies on the Conservation and Management of Historic Cities

-The « Historic cities in development: keys for understanding and action» project, a compilation of 40 case studies on the conservation and management of historic cities, was launched in 2008 by the Organization of World Heritage Cities (OWHC) on the initiative of the City of Lyon, in partnership with the UNESCO World Heritage Centre (within the framework of the France-UNESCO Convention and extrabudgetary funds from the Netherlands), the Council of Europe, the Getty Conservation Institute and ICOMOS, represented by the International Committee on Historic Cities and Villages.
+The « Historic cities in development: keys for understanding and taking action» project, a compilation of 40 case studies on the conservation and management of historic cities, was launched in 2008 by the Organization of World Heritage Cities (OWHC) on the initiative of the City of Lyon, in partnership with the UNESCO World Heritage Centre (within the framework of the France-UNESCO Convention and extrabudgetary funds from the Netherlands), the Council of Europe, the Getty Conservation Institute and ICOMOS, represented by the International Committee on Historic Cities and Villages.

 Adopting a participatory approach based on the experiences of member cities of the OWHC, the objective was to analyse and identify tools that had been developed by site managers and decision-makers, using specific cases which were proposed by the cities, and to share the skills developed by local governments.
 Today, the compilation of these 40 examples represents an important set of good practices in the field of urban heritage.
 The studies illustrate different types of urban and heritage interventions, each associated with a theme: conservation and valorization; governance and the relation with the publics; planning; development.